npaster/summer_school_2023/README.md

 - TP3: VEM
 - TP4: HHO

-For TP3, you need to install Octave (https://octave.org).
+For TP3, you need to install Octave (https://octave.org) or Matlab.
 For the other, you need the salome_meca singularity container.

 # Instruction to install salome_meca singularity container
 The salome_meca... container is based on the official salome_meca container.
 The main difference is that we have compiled a MPI-version of code_aster and code_saturne.
 The official website for code_aster and salome_meca (https://code-aster.org/V2/spip.php?rubrique1) and for code_saturne (https://www.code-saturne.org/cms/web/)